douglashill/douglashill.github.io/Content/five-years-with-the-2018-ipad-pro.md

 (I don’t want to use macOS primarily.
 If that was the case, I’d just use my Mac.
 I much prefer iOS.)

 Running macOS would incur heavy demands on the hardware though.
-The iPad needs to have all the hardware specs of a Mac and more.
+The iPad would need to have _all the hardware specs of a Mac and more_.
 My ideal case would be an iPad that:

 - Can compile code faster than my M1 Pro MacBook Pro.
 - Has at a _minimum_ 24 GB memory (8 for iOS, 16 for macOS).